clairesrc/funmoney/README.md

 # FunMoney

 Easy way to keep track of disposable income.
+Simple CRUD PWA using Go, MongoDB, and Docker, with extremely minimal frontend dependencies.

 ## Run